 I'm so happy you're here!

-I'm Kara Kimball, a Utah native and mother of three kids 5 and under.
+I'm Kara Kimball, a Utah native and mother of four.
 I have a BS in Family Life with a Human Development emphasis from Brigham Young University and I'm a Certified Child Life Specialist.

 You might not know what a "child life specialist" is, and highlighting this incredible field is one of the reasons why I started Child Life Saver.
 When I discovered the Child Life profession, my first impression was that I would be just playing with kids who were hospitalized.
 It wasn't until I completed my additional Child Life coursework at the University of Utah that I discovered how deeply complex, vital, and incredibly needed this work is for patients and families and for the healthcare team.

 I love learning about children and their development and I'm thrilled to be sharing a bit of what I love and am so passionate about - helping children grow and develop despite having to endure and cope with such difficult medical experiences.
 Enjoy Child Life, I know it will be a "lifesaver" for you and your little ones!